dylan-lang/opendylan/documentation/building-with-duim/source/improve.rst

 In this case, ``<task-frame>`` is the name of the new class of frame, and``<simple-frame>`` is its superclass.
 Like ordinary Dylan classes, frame classes can have any number of superclasses, with multiple superclasses separated by commas.
-The superclass of any “standard” frame is usually ``<simple-frame>``.
+The superclass of any "standard" frame is usually ``<simple-frame>``.
 If you were designing a dialog box, its superclass would be ``<dialog-frame>``.
 If you were designing a wizard, its superclass would be ``<wizard-frame>``.